* PRICES SUBJECT TO CHANGE

 1) follow the worming guide posted below

-2) pay your vet $35-$40 to run a fecal test and find out exactly what parasites are in your horse and they can give you a worming schedule specifically for your horse
+2) pay your vet $35-$40 to run a fecal test and find out exactly what parasites are in your horse and they can give you a worming schedule specifically for your horse which is typically only in spring and fall based on the results of your horses testing.

 For more details on internal parasites, check out the October 2007 issue of the UC Davis Horse Report: CLICK HERE